javiso/loginProject/README.md

 Note: The token expires in 3' from the time of creation.

 # Sum and logurl
 Just then, you already can use the services sum and logurl.
-To use them, it is really important that you inputs the token in the header.
-In postman, got to headers and, in the key column, write: Authorization.
-As its value, input: Bearer token.
-Note the space between Bearer and the token.
+To use them, it is really important that you input the token in the header.
+In postman, go to 'headers' tab and, in the key column, write: Authorization.
+As its value, input: Bearer {token}.
+Note the space between Bearer and token.
 - SUM:
     GET /project/v1/user/sum?value1=2&value2=5.
     Response example: 7
 - LOG URLS:
     GET /project/v1/logUrl?page=0&size=3  (Through page and size, you can configure the result.
 By default, size = 3).
-The json result was set up in order to appreciate the result better.
+The json result was set up in order to appreciate it better.
     Response example:

     ```